Boosting Development Efficiency — Linux Development Environment Setup Guide

 With the above configuration, you now have a complete Linux development environment, including:

-- TMUX: A powerful terminal multiplexer supporting session management and window splitting
+- TMUX: A terminal multiplexer supporting session management and window splitting

-- VIM: An efficient code editor supporting rich plugins and custom configuration
+- VIM: A code editor supporting rich plugins and custom configuration

 - ZSH: An enhanced shell providing auto-completion and syntax highlighting

-- GIT: A powerful version control tool supporting submodule management
+- GIT: A version control tool supporting submodule management